AmrElshenawy/Group-13-NewBank/README.md

 ![Relationship between a live session, Hashmap and the Database](Images/ProcessRequest_Hashmap_Database%20Interaction.png)

 The implementation of Microloans is based on a class that inherits the class Transactions.
 Transactions & TransactionsHandler classes process and store details about a transaction.
 These include transaction time, ID, sender, receiver, message and message.
-Microloans inherits Transactions and implements additional attributes inclduing interest rate, instalments, repayment deadline and maximum permitted loan amount.
+Microloans inherits Transactions and implements additional attributes including interest rate, instalments, repayment deadline and maximum permitted loan amount.
 Various rules and restrictions are set in place to allow specfic customers to offer Microloans based on a minimum sit criteria.
 For instance, a minimum number of deposits over the account's history and funds available.

 The calculator of loan repayments with interest rate is based on [this source.](https://www.kasasa.com/blog/how-to-calculate-loan-payments-in-3-easy-steps)

 ### **Future features TODO - beyond the project timeline**
 Since our project had a duration of six weeks, we had a number of tickets that we as a team thought would be useful to implement had our project gone over the six-week limit.
-Some of those features were:
+Some of those features are:
 1. Re-design the server/client implementation to handle multiple concurrent customers.
-1. Securly protect the Database to prevent multiple customers in different sessions from submitting multiple requests to the same data point.
+1. Securely protect the Database to prevent multiple customers in different sessions from submitting multiple requests to the same data point.
 1. Upgrade the database infrastructure from a CSV file to a dedicated SQL-based data storage.
 1. Introduce and address security and data concerns.
 1. Implement two-step verification for customers.